centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins_new.md

+---
+id: new_develop-with-centreon-plugins
+title: Develop with centreon-plugins
+---

-# Pluggins / Connectors documentation
+## Plugins / Connectors documentation

 <div id='table_of_content_1'/>